gbbr/dijit.Bindings/README.md

 The Parser is the parent of the Compiler and it's only purpose is to expose through the Compiler a set of utilities that help parse expressions of the type

-* `{{model.key}}` which would create a live binding to model.get("key") if this model is observable and has a getter
+* `{{model.key}}` which would create a live binding to `model.get("key")` if this model is observable and has a getter
-* `{{client.id}}` which would create a binding to your widget's client.id property in case this would not be a model and would be found on the instance
+* `{{client.id}}` which would create a binding to your widget's `client.id` property in case this would not be a model and would be found on the instance
-* `{{model.key|transformFn}}` which will pass that model's key through a transform function (that is expected to be found in your scope) which takes the values as a parameter and is expected to return the transformed value
+* `{{model.key|transformFn}}` which will pass that model's key through a transform function (that is expected to be found in your scope) which takes the value as a parameter and is expected to return a new value

 The parser provides an interpolation function and an expression parsing method that can be used by modules (mixins) to automatically replace these expressions by passing the necessary objects.
+The easiest way to understand what the interpolation function does in case you are not familiar with it is by looking at it's tests.

-## Understanding the API ##
+## The API ##

 The Compiler provides a Registration Service through `this.registrationService` which allows adding new builders and collectors to the compilation phase.
 It also extends and provides the `Parser` which gives modules string interpolation and parsing capabilities.